 Data is the basic level, information gives context, knowledge adds to its use, and wisdom adds when and why to use it.
 The DIKW model assumes:

-An AI system is a departure from statically programmed expert systems and can be trained with historical data to make decisions by itself with no further programming and we’ll look at some examples of how artificial intelligence is being applied to help optimize the production process and help increase productivity for businesses.
+An AI system is a departure from statically programmed expert systems and can be trained with historical data to make decisions by itself with no further programming.

 The Fourth Industrial Revolution

 After several decades of development, today’s robots and AI systems are the leaders of the Industry 4.0 concept.